Greater Sydney water security

 Climate variability and change could increase the frequency, severity and longevity of drought.
 This could result in more frequent and severe water restrictions across Greater Sydney.
 This imposes costs on households, business, the community and the water service provider.

-The Infrastructure Priority List separately includes a High Priority Initiative for Town and city water security, which recognises these challenges across Australia.
+The Infrastructure Priority List separately includes an Early-Stage Proposal for Town and city water security, which recognises these challenges across Australia.

-Potential options to address the initiative include better-use and new infrastructure investments, as well as non‑infrastructure responses such as demand management to efficiently meet this need.
+Potential options to address the proposal include better-use and new infrastructure investments, as well as non‑infrastructure responses such as demand management to efficiently meet this need.

-The initiative aims to deliver long‑term water security, water quality, amenity, recreation and public health outcomes for Greater Sydney.
+The proposal aims to deliver long‑term water security, water quality, amenity, recreation and public health outcomes for Greater Sydney.